Future of the Royal Australian Navy: Hobart-class destroyer

-The most significant project recently completed for the RAN are three Hobart-class air warfare destroyers to replace the Adelaide-class frigates.
-Although the 2009 Defence White Paper and original contract suggested that a fourth ship may be ordered, the 2016 Defence White Paper concluded that only three would be built.
-Each destroyer will be fitted with the Aegis combat system and will be based on the F100 design by Spanish shipbuilding company Navantia.
-Each vessel will be fitted with cruise missiles and the SM-6 anti-aircraft missile. was commissioned on 23 September 2017, with the following vessels to be delivered in 2018 and 2019.
-The destroyers are being built by ASC Pty Ltd, although the project involves a significant amount of work sub-contracted to other companies and locations.
-The destroyers are to be named Hobart, Brisbane and Sydney.
-Future upgrades to this class includes an upgraded Aegis Combat System with an Australian developed tactical interface which will be the same as on the Hunter-class FFG.
+The s replaced the Adelaide-class frigates.
+Although the 2009 Defence White Paper and original contract provided for four ships in this class, but the 2016 Defence White Paper resulted in only three being built.
+Each destroyer was fitted with the Aegis combat system and was based on the F100 design by Spanish shipbuilding company Navantia.
+Each vessel had cruise missiles and the SM-6 anti-aircraft missile. was commissioned on 23 September 2017, with the following vessels delivered in 2018 and 2019.
+The destroyers were built by ASC Pty Ltd. Upgrades to this class include an upgraded Aegis Combat System with an Australian developed tactical interface which will be the same as on the Hunter-class FFG.
 Future potential upgrades include the integration of the SM-6 and the acquisition of the Naval Strike Missile as a replacement of the RGM-84 Harpoon anti-ship missile.
 The government will invest up to $5.1 billion in upgrades to the Hobart-class destroyer combat management system upgrades at Osborne from 2024.

-Hunter-class FFG
+Hunter-class frigate

 With the Anzac-class frigates due to begin retiring in the late 2020s, work on a replacement program has begun.
 The program is expected to cost AU$35 billion and a request for tender for the vessel design was released in March 2017 to three contenders: Navantia, Fincantieri, and BAE Systems as part of a competitive evaluation process.
 In June 2018, Prime Minister Malcolm Turnbull announced that a variation of the BAE design had been selected as the preferred tender for the s.
 Construction will begin in Adelaide, South Australia in 2020.
-Australian shipbuilding company ASC Shipbuilding will become a subsidiary of BAE Systems Australia for the duration of the build.
+Australian shipbuilding company BAE Systems Maritime Australia will become a subsidiary of BAE Systems Australia for the duration of the build.
 It was announced in February 2024 that only six Hunter-class vessels would be built and would serve alongside three upgraded Hobart-class vessels forming the Navy's 'Tier 1' vessels.